The New GRE is Nearly 2 Hours Shorter: Everything you Need to Know

 Cliff's Notes Math Review for Standardized Tests - Excellent Math Review, especially for those who haven't taken a math class in a while.

 5) Explore the free online resources from ETS, which are quite extensive.
-They even include a list of all possible issue essay topics and argument essay topics that could show up on the test, for example.
+These resources even include a list of all possible issue essay topics that could show up on the test, for example.

 7) If you need lots of remedial help, or if you haven’t taken a college class in a long time, then it might make sense to take a GRE classroom course.
 But don’t overpay for an “elite” course — most of these courses are the same, and focus on content as well as basic strategies.
 Save your money for a qualified private tutor instead.